An introduction to $p$-adic $L$-functions: Iwasawa theory for modular forms

+We do not claim to give anything approaching a comprehensive list here.
+Indeed, we have only scratched the surface; there are also constructions for many other groups, with more general base fields, and without assuming ordinarity.
+We highlight mainly that there remain a vast number of open questions in the construction of analytic $p$-adic $L$-functions.

+If one drops the cuspidality assumption, we know even less, with good results only for $\GL(2)$.
+Without the regular algebraic assumption, we know essentially nothing at all.

 \item \textbf{(Arithmetic)}.
-We also expect Euler systems to exist in great generality, but known examples are scarcer still.
+We also expect Euler systems, in the sense of \cite{Rub00}, to exist in great generality, but known examples are scarcer still.
 Until relatively recently, Kato's Euler system and the cyclotomic units were two of only three examples of Euler systems, the other being the system of \emph{elliptic units} (though the system of \emph{Heegner points} is closely related).
-Over the last decade there has been an increase of activity in the area, stemming from Lei, Loeffler and Zerbes' construction of the Euler system of Beilinson--Flach elements \cite{LLZ14}, for $\rho$ the Rankin--Selberg convolution of two modular forms.
+The last decade, though, has seen an explosion of activity in the area.
+Recent important examples of Euler systems include Euler systems for products of two modular forms \cite{LLZ14}, the \emph{diagonal cycles} attached to triple products of modular forms \cite{DR14}, and Euler systems for $\mathrm{GSp}_4$ \cite{LSZ17}.

 Where an Euler system exists, one can apply a Perrin-Riou logarithm map and extract an arithmetic $p$-adic $L$-function; but proving an explicit reciprocity law is harder still.
-This was recently proved in the Rankin--Selberg setting in \cite{KLZ17}.
+Such reciprocity laws were studied in the Rankin--Selberg setting in \cite{KLZ17}, for diagonal cycles in \cite{DiagonalAsterisque}, and for $\mathrm{GSp}_4$ in \cite{LZ20}.
+For a precise summary of the double- and triple-product settings, see \cite[\S B]{LoefflerRiveroEisenstein}.

 \item \textbf{(Algebraic)}.
-One also expects Iwasawa Main Conjectures to hold in wide generality, at least in ordinary settings, and there are many partial results towards this too.
+There are Iwasawa Main Conjectures in wide generality, at least in ordinary settings, and there are many partial results towards these too.
 Whenever one has an Euler system with the equality $L_p^{\mathrm{an}} = L_p^{\mathrm{arith}}$, for example, one has that the corresponding Selmer group is torsion and the divisibility $L_p^{\mathrm{alg}} | (L_p^{\mathrm{an}})$.

 \end{enumerate}

 \addtocontents{toc}{ }